oresat/oresat-linux/utils/octavo-boot/README.rst

     INFO(octavo-usb-boot): Handling 'AM335x U-Boot SPL' BOOTP packet ...

-- After a minute you see a USB mass storage device appear on your system.
-After this you can kill the above script
+- After a minute a USB mass storage device appear on the host system.
+After this, it is safe to kill the above script

  .. code-block::